nikolaybotev/jsonvsxml/README.md

 JAXB can handle this using XmlID and XmlIDREF.

-Jackson JSON cannot (as of 1.9.4) and instead serializes a new copy for each reference to the same object.
+Jackson 1.x does not support object identity beyond the specific case of containment and instead serializes a new copy for each new reference to an existing object.

+Jackson 2.0 adds support for object identity handling ([doc](http://wiki.fasterxml.com/JacksonFeatureObjectIdentity)) via the [@JsonIdentityInfo](http://wiki.fasterxml.com/JacksonAnnotations) annotation, which can use either an internal object identifier or an explicit user-defined field.

 ## Final Fields